 2001

-John Ferrington dies.
-The John Ferrington Scholarship is later established at UC Davis in his memory.
+John Ferrington passes away; The John Ferrington Scholarship is later established at UC Davis in his memory.

 -